 Get-Command

 is a great way to see what commands you can run.
 However, by default, this command returns over a thousand results, which can be overwhelming.
-Thankfully, you can narrow down the results by using filters.
-For example, if I wanted to see what commands deal with certificates, I could filter for that specifically.
+Thankfully, you can narrow down the results with filters.
+For example, if I wanted to see which commands deal with certificates, I could filter for that specifically.

 Get-Command -Name *certificate*